Hello, lovely ladies. I have a luxurious treat for you today.

 Start with a few pieces, refine your style, and surf the wave, baby.

 41. Flower arranger/Florist: If you enjoy decorating and flowers, this could be the one for you.

-Because there’s a huge need for flowers at special occasions, this could be a lucrative side hustle.
+Because there’s a massive need for flowers on special occasions, this could be a lucrative side hustle.